acobosolis05/acobosolis05/README.md

 Data Analyst with experience in obtaining, collecting, cleaning, and analyzing data in scientific contexts.
 I seek to contribute to my personal and professional growth by using mathematical models that allow companies to obtain relevant information for making data-driven decisions.

 ## Hobbies
-• photography
+• Photography
-• drawing
+• Drawing
-• reading
+• Reading

 ## Languages